 Traditional advertising was all about communicating in the same way to the whole set of your target audience.
-But this changed with the advent of internet (especially behavioral targeted ads).
-But even that saw the Click Through Rates (CTRs) plateauing after a point of time.
+But this changed with the advent of the internet (especially behavioral targeted ads).
+But even that saw the Click-Through Rates (CTRs) plateauing after a point of time.
 Lately, you might have noticed a lot of highly targeted ads, sometimes even annoying remarketing ads.
 But this seems to have worked, at least that’s what can be deciphered from an increase of 62% in CTRs in 2013 over the previous year, according to one research.

-Big data in Industrial Automation
+Big Data in Industrial Automation

 Industrial data is mostly a collection of sensor data taken at regular intervals and stored.
-Products like Enterprise Manufacturing Intelligence apply big data to view relationships between two or more entities, for example energy consumption and product type, or that between production uptime and shift.
-Big data is also being used for predictive maintenance (with real time monitoring and trend prediction) and energy-efficient production.
+Products like Enterprise Manufacturing Intelligence apply big data to view relationships between two or more entities, for example, energy consumption and product type, or that between production uptime and shift.
+Big data is also being used for predictive maintenance (with real-time monitoring and trend prediction) and energy-efficient production.
 Though there are some who believe most system designs already understand and account for large process variations and thus the cost of additional spending on big data technologies for industrial automation is not fully justified.

 DaaS in the Food Industry